equinor/fusion-workspace/documentation/WorkspaceProjectFeatureList.md

 [<< BACK](/README.md)

 Initial feature list for `Fusion workspace` project.
-Work item identifications will be added when a feature us official and added to the work board.
+Work item identifications will be added when a feature is officially and added to the work board.

 Features for Current functionality in `Johan Castberg` project portal: